Mary McLeod Bethune Council House National Historic Site | COUNCIL HOUSE TOURS

 • Closed Thanksgiving, Christmas, and New Year’s Day

-Hours can always change, so before making travel plans be sure to get the latest schedule on the National Park Service’s official Operating Hours and Seasons web page for Mary McLeod Bethune Council House National Historic Site.
+Hours can always change, so be sure to get the latest schedule on the National Park Service’s official Operating Hours and Seasons web page for Mary McLeod Bethune Council House National Historic Site.

 GENERAL VISITATION INFORMATION

-The Council House is located in downtown Washington, D. C. Avoid driving to the site if possible because there is no parking other than on the street (which is hard to find) or in expensive parking garages.
+Mary McLeod Bethune Council House National Historic Site is located in downtown Washington, D. C. Avoid driving to the site if possible because there is no parking other than on the street (which is hard to find) or in expensive parking garages.
 Use the Metro.
 The closest stop is the McPherson Square station.
-It is a half-mile walk to the Council House, which should take you anywhere from ten to fifteen minutes.
+It is a half-mile walk from there to the Council House, which should take the average person anywhere from ten to fifteen minutes.
 The U Street and Shaw / Howard stations are .7 mile away.

-The house is not accessible to those who cannot walk up stairs, and there are no handicap parking spaces near the house.
+The house is not accessible for those in wheelchairs or who cannot climb stairs, and there are no handicap parking spaces near the house.

 COUNCIL HOUSE TOURS